Discovering the inner workings of state-of-the-art hardware

 - the brains of information equipment

-At the Department of Computer Science, students learn about computer functions and techniques for designing cutting-edge hardware, such as LSI (Large-Scale Integrated circuits), which serve as the brain for all kinds of information equipment, and study digital circuit application technology and processor design.
+At the Department of Information and Computer Science, students learn about computer functions and techniques for designing cutting-edge hardware, such as LSI (Large-Scale Integrated circuits), which serve as the brain for all kinds of information equipment, and study digital circuit application technology and processor design.